Mazatlan (Mdz13v)

 Glyph or Iconographic Image Description:

 This compound glyph for the place name Mazatlan shows a the head of a deer (mazatl) with antlers, looking to our left, and, below the deer's head, two upper front teeth (tlantli) in a frontal view.
-The latter provide the phonetic value for the locative suffix, -tlan.
+The latter provide the phonetic value for the locative suffix, -tlan (near).
 The deer's coat is textured and painted brown, with some white fur on the jaw and around the mouth.

 Description, Credit: